2015qyliang/BradymonabacteriaAnalysis/Figure_5/README.md

-The analysis of this part was carried out after HighThroughtAnalysis process.
+The analysis of this part was carried out after HGTAnalysis process.